Health Benefits

 We might think that Physalis and Grape are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Physalis and Grape Facts such as their taste, shape, color, and size are also distinct.
 The difference between Physalis and Grape is explained here.

-The amount of calories in 100 gm of fresh Physalis and Grape with peel is 77.00 kcal and 69.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Physalis and Grape with peel is 77.00 kcal and 69.00 kcal and the amount of calories without peel is 36.00 kcal and 67.00 kcal respectively.
 Thus, Physalis and Grape belong to High Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Physalis and Grape is Solanales and Vitales respectively.
 Physalis belongs to Solanaceae family and Grape belongs to Vitaceae family.
 Physalis belongs to Physalis genus of Physalis species and Grape belongs to Vitis genus of Vitis vinifera species.
 Beings plants, both fruits belong to Plantae Kingdom.